Traditional Chinese Medicine

 In recent decades there has been an effort to integrate Traditional Chinese Medicine with scientific medicine.
 One important component of this work is to use the instrumentation and the methodological tools available via Western medicine to investigate observations and hypotheses made by the Chinese tradition.

 Traditional Chinese Medicine is re-surfacing as a viable alternative natural health option due to its long observed and safe natural healing potential.
-More on Traditional Chinese Medicine (TCM) ...
+More on Chinese Herbs ...

-Diane McLaren is a holistic health practitioner well versed in Chinese Herbal Medicines.
+Diane McLaren is a holistic health practitioner well versed in modern Chinese herbs formulated by Natures' Sunshine Products (NSP).

 We welcome your inquiry.